opencv/opencv/modules/imgproc/doc/feature_detection.rst

     :param stn: For the multi-scale Hough transform, it is a divisor for the distance resolution  ``theta`` .

 The function implements the standard or standard multi-scale Hough transform algorithm for line detection.
-See :func:`HoughLinesP` for the code example.
+See :cpp:func:`HoughLinesP` for the code example.

 .. index:: HoughLinesP

-.. _HoughLinesP:

 HoughLinesP
 -----------

-.. c:function:: void HoughLinesP( Mat& image, vector<Vec4i>& lines, double rho, double theta, int threshold, double minLineLength=0, double maxLineGap=0 )
+.. cpp:function:: void HoughLinesP( InputArray image, OutputArray lines, double rho, double theta, int threshold, double minLineLength=0, double maxLineGap=0 )

     Finds line segments in a binary image using the probabilistic Hough transform.